RiiConnect24/Wii-Guide/_pages/en_US/transfer-saves.md

 1. Select a save you would like to transfer, then select `Copy`.
   * If the `Copy` button is greyed out, you will need to [install Priiloader](priiloader) to disable the copy protection.
 1. Repeat the previous step for each save you would like to transfer.
-1. Once you are finished, put the SD card into your Wii U.
+1. Once you are finished, put the SD card into your Wii or Wii U.
-1. On your Wii U, Launch Wii Mode.
+1. If on a Wii U, launch Wii Mode.
 1. In the Wii Menu, select the `Wii Options` at the bottom left.
+1. If on a Wii, Select `Data Management`.
 1. Select `Save Data`, then `Wii`.
 1. Select the `SD Card` tab at the top right.
 1. Select one of the saves you have copied to your SD card, then select `Copy`.